GemeenteUtrecht/zaakafhandelcomponent/backend/doc/authorization.rst

 ^^^^^

 Blueprint permissions link the shape of the object (blueprint) with the set of operations.
-Sets of operations represent roles.
-It is possible to include several (or all) operations in one role.
+Roles represent sets of operations.
+It is possible to include multiple (or all) operations in one role.
-Using roles makes it easy to add the same permissions for different blueprints.
+Using roles simplifies re-using the same permissions for different blueprints.

 Example
 ^^^^^^^